-Here is what you need to make Homemade Seafood Boil Sauce:
+Here is what you need to make this recipe:

 Step-by-step instructions:

 To begin, combine butter, garlic and onion in a saucepan over medium heat.
-Bring to a simmer and saute for 4-5 minutes until tender and fragrant.
+Bring to a simmer and sauté for 4-5 minutes until tender and fragrant.

 Add Old Bay Seasoning, lemon pepper and cayenne, if using, to the pan.
 Stir and cook for about a minute, allowing the spices to bloom.
 Then add ½ cup seafood stock.
 Bring back to a simmer for 2-3 minutes.